Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Skyrim's Got Talent - Improve As a Bard](https://www.nexusmods.com/skyrimspecialedition/mods/50357) `2.0.0` - Play instruments, get better, NPCs react to your skill dynamically, many new songs, lots of easter eggs, simple implementation.

+  > :ledger: To play an instrument (flute, lute, or drum) select it in your inventory while in a tavern and press the <kbd>E</kbd> key.

-  > :information_source: Try playing an instrument in a tavern at least once on your Septimus journey.
+  > :video_game: We recommend playing an instrument at least once on your Septimus journey.

 - [Skyrim's Paraglider](https://www.nexusmods.com/skyrimspecialedition/mods/53256) `2.0.0` - Adds a paraglider into the world similar to that in breath of the wild.
 You need to find it in the world to use it.

-  > :information_source: Uses stamina while flying so be careful!
+  > :ledger: Uses stamina while flying so be careful!

 - [Survival Mode](https://en.uesp.net/wiki/Skyrim:Survival_Mode) `2.0.0` - In Survival Mode, your greatest adversary is Skyrim itself.
 Unrelenting cold, harsh wilderness, famine and fatigue - do you have the strength to endure?
 (Survival Mode can be turned on or off in Settings menu.)

-   > :information_source: Supporting mods: [Fast Travel for Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/21067) (Optional), [Survival Mode Improved](https://www.nexusmods.com/skyrimspecialedition/mods/56374), and [Survival Control Panel](https://www.nexusmods.com/skyrimspecialedition/mods/41891)
+   > :ledger: Supporting mods: [Fast Travel for Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/21067) (Optional), [Survival Mode Improved](https://www.nexusmods.com/skyrimspecialedition/mods/56374), and [Survival Control Panel](https://www.nexusmods.com/skyrimspecialedition/mods/41891)

+   > :ledger: You can see the survival mode effects (tired, cold, hungry) on the [Immersive HUD - iHUD](https://www.nexusmods.com/skyrim/mods/3222/).
+Press the <kbd>X</kbd> key to toggle the immersive HUD's visibility.

 - [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956) `2.0.0` - TK Dodge introduces a lightweight dodge mechanic where you can dodge out of the way of attacks for a stamina cost.

-   > :information_source: Tapping the sprint key and any other directional key will cause your character to dodge in that direction.
+   > :ledger: Tapping the sprint key and any other directional key will cause your character to dodge in that direction.

 ## New Gear and Equipment